scienceopen/hist-utils/README.rst

-plotSolarElev  Computes solar elevation angle and solar irradience vs. time/date for a given location on Earth h5lister       recursively list paths and variables in HDF5 file
+plotSolarElev  Computes solar elevation angle and solar irradience vs. time/date for a given location on Earth h5lister       recursively list paths and variables in HDF5 file readDASCfits   reads FITS image data from Univ.
+Alaska Digital All Sky Cameras and plays movie
 =============  ===========